The Perfect Valentine’s Day Weekend in SoIN: For Foodies, Adventurists, and History Nerds Alike!

 The proximity of Big Four Bridge to so many wonderful restaurants and sites is ideal for the couple who wants to spend a day on the town.
 As you take in the river scenery across the mile-long bridge from Louisville or Jeffersonville, you are near parks and restaurants in both downtowns.

 When you land in downtown Jeffersonville, you may decide to take in more views at Fisherman’s Wharf or meander downtown for food or beverages.
 To catch a beautiful sunset, start your walk around 5:30 p.m. in winter (check what time the sun will set during other seasons).

 Valentine's Voyage River Cruise

 Take a 'bon voyage' on the Ohio River with your Valentine during a themed cruise for ages 21 and up.
 The annual Valentine’s Voyage provides a scenic setting for a date night or Galentine’s celebration.
 Enjoy the city lights and cocktail specials.
 Tickets include admission aboard one of the region’s well-known riverboats (Mary M. Miller or Belle of Louisville) a delicious buffet-style meal, and music from a local DJ.

 The Carnegie Center for Art & History

 Who doesn’t love a free activity?
 The Carnegie Center for Art & History will add affordability and culture to your next date.
-Learn about New Albany’s history and take in the Carnegie’s permanent exhibitions about the Underground Railroad and local abolitionist Lucy Higgs Nichols.
+Learn about New Albany’s history and take in the Carnegie’s rotating exhibit, as well as its permanent exhibitions about the Underground Railroad and local abolitionist Lucy Higgs Nichols.
 Check out tours and hours here.